JoeyYHT/SimplyP/README.md

        activate simplyp

-2. Change to the directory containing `'SimplyP_v0-1A.ipynb'` and run
+2. Change to the directory containing `'Run_SimplyP_v0-1A.ipynb'` within the 'SimplyP/v0-1A' folder and run

        jupyter notebook

    then click the link to open `'SimplyP_v0-1A.ipynb'`.
 You should now be able to work through the notebook, running the code cells interactively.
+More instructions are given within the notebook itself for reading in parameters and input data.

 3. When you have finished working with the model, click 'File > Close and Halt' (remember to save any changes first, if desired), then close the browser tab.
 Close the `'Home'` tab too, then `CTRL + C'` twice at the Anaconda prompt to shut down any active Python kernels.